U.S. Republicans expected to unveil $1 trillion infrastructure plan

 Her 20-member committee on Wednesday unanimously approved a $304 billion surface transportation bill that she said would anchor the Republican proposal.

-Republicans initially proposed a $568 billion, five-year plan and increased the top line to around $800 billion over eight years when the two sides met on Capitol Hill on May 18, according to the lawmakers.
+Republicans initially proposed a $568 billion here, five-year plan and increased the top line to around $800 billion over eight years when the two sides met on Capitol Hill on May 18, according to the lawmakers.

 A $1 trillion proposal would still leave the two sides hundreds of billions of dollars apart, with no agreement on the scope of a package or how to pay for it.